 Part II.
 Security Perimeter¶

 This part exists so that you do not develop the dangerous illusion that agent security can be "added later."
-In reality, things work the other way around:
+In our running case, this is the moment when it becomes obvious that without a defined perimeter the agent stops helping and starts creating new risk.

 - if trust boundaries are not defined in advance, the agent quickly starts pulling in extra context;